TotallyInformation/node-red-contrib-uibuilder/docs/securityjs.md

 * TBC

+## Standard Schema for `msg._uibAuth`

+uibuilder proposes a standard(ish) schema for exchanging authentication, authorisation and session data.

+This uses the `_uibAuth` object property on exchanged `msg`s.
+The actual content of the object is likely to be different depending on what the message is.

+Please refer to the [Security doc](./security.md) for details.

 ## NOTES & WARNINGS

 * If there is an error in this JavaScript, it is very likely that Node-RED will terminate with an error.
 Check the Node-RED log if this happens.